Hunter Schafer

-Early life
+Early life and activism

 Schafer was born on December 31, 1998, in Trenton, New Jersey.
 Her father was a pastor, and the family moved between churches and congregations in New Jersey, Arizona, and finally Raleigh, North Carolina, where Schafer was raised.
 She has three younger siblings: two sisters and a brother.
 Schafer said she started expressing femininity as a toddler.
-In seventh grade, Schafer came out to her parents as a gay boy; however, she started experiencing gender dysphoria in eighth grade.
+In seventh grade, Schafer came out to her parents as a gay boy, and started experiencing gender dysphoria in eighth grade.
 In ninth grade, she came out as a transgender girl and began transitioning after being diagnosed with dysphoria.
 She had also questioned if she had a non-binary identity.
 She stated that the Internet helped her cope with her gender identity, as she turned to YouTube and social media to learn about people's transition timelines.

 Schafer first made headlines in 2016 when she became the youngest name listed as a plaintiff on a lawsuit filed by the ACLU and Lambda Legal, Carcaño v.
 McCrory, against the Public Facilities Privacy & Security Act.
 The bill prevented trans people from using the bathroom corresponding to their gender identity, instead deciding bathroom usage based on their assigned sex at birth.
 The lawsuit led to the bill's repeal.
 While acting as a plaintiff, she made a film protesting the bill, which was released by the online magazine Rookie.
 She also wrote about the bill in a widely-shared essay for Teen Vogue in July 2016.
 For her activism, including her activism against the Act, Teen Vogue listed Schafer on its 2017 "21 Under 21" list of women and femme trailblazers under the age of 21 and granted her an interview with Hillary Clinton.

 In early childhood, Schafer developed skills in visual arts, including watercolor painting; in high school, she used these skills to design clothes.
 The inspirations for her visual style were Tim Burton and Skottie Young.
 She posted watercolor and photography works on her Instagram account, which became popular.
 Her clothing designs, which often incorporated political activist messaging, were profiled by Huffington Post in 2017.
 She contributed illustrations and comic art to Rookie, as well as essays.
 She went to Needham B. Broughton High School and transferred to the North Carolina School of the Arts, where she graduated from its high school visual arts program.
 In 2017, Schafer became a semifinalist in the U.S. Presidential Scholars Program.